Skip to main content

 }

-In the function's query, we define that we want to get phone numbers.
-You can also use for example, Contacts.Fields.Emails to get email addresses.
-Then, we can check if there are contacts available, and save the first contact object to a state.
+In the query, we specify that we want to retrieve phone numbers.
+You can also use Contacts.Fields.Emails to fetch email addresses.
+We then check whether any contacts are available and store the first contact object in a state.

 const getContacts = async () => {